-- Make an appointment to meet with Patti Lausch, Assistant Dean for International Student and Scholar Advising. - Students must complete the course withdrawal form. - Students receiving financial aid must speak with their Financial Aid Counselor to ensure withdrawing does not negatively impact their ability to receive financial aid. - Students must meet with their Class Dean for approval prior to this deadline.
+- Make an appointment to meet Charity Alinda, Director of International Student and Scholar Advising - Students must complete the course withdrawal form - Students receiving financial aid must speak with their Financial Aid Counselor to ensure withdrawing does not negatively impact their ability to receive financial aid - Students must meet with their Class Dean for approval prior to this deadline

 It is important to note that Bryn Mawr College is a full-time, academic, residential community.
 Students who have missed more than 30% of the course's scheduled meetings at the semester midpoint in 2 or more of their courses may be placed on an academic leave of absence from the college.
+Students who are asked to withdraw from 2 or more courses by their faculty due to disengagement/lack of attendance and/or who drop below full-time status may also be placed on an academic leave of absence from the college.
 Final decisions are made by the students Class Dean and the Dean of Student Success in consultation with the Dean of Student Life.

 Extensions at the end of the semester: You have designed your course(s) to enable students to complete all but a final exam, paper, or project while classes are in session.
 To give students time during finals week to focus on the final pieces of work for their classes, students are expected to submit all other assignments by 5:00 pm on the last day of classes, known as the "deadline for written work."
 Occasionally, you may choose to offer a student permission to submit work during finals week.
 Students in this situation should work with you, as their instructor, directly to set priorities so that they can complete all work for the semester, including their work for finals, by the last day of exams.

 Extensions into finals week do not require Class Dean approval.

-7.4.
-Incompletes at the end of the semester:
+7.4 Incompletes at the end of the semester: